 Site Visit & Briefing with the support of Mumbai Transformation Support Unit (MTSU)

-We are most thankful to Hanoi Architectural University (HAU) for assisting us in organizing and translating the site information for the Vertical Cities Asia International Design Competition 2013.
-They will also be organizing a one-day site visit and Hanoi city planning overview briefing on two dates for the participating university teams who wish to visit the site.
-The details can be found in the attached site information folder.
+We are most thankful to Mumbai Transformation Support Unit (MTSU) for assisting us regarding the site information for the Vertical Cities Asia International Design Competition 2014.
+They will also be organizing a half day Mumbai city planning overview briefing on three dates for the participating university teams who wish to visit Mumbai.
+The detailed schedule is available in the Downloads section

-The objective of the competition is to seek a holistic solution or a new urban paradigm for a rapidly growing Asian city which also faces the issues of sustainability and quality of life that also addresses the notion of food production in Asian cities.
+The objective of the competition is to seek a holistic solution or a new urban paradigm for a rapidly growing Asian city which also faces the issues of sustainability and quality of life that also addresses the notion of urban connection in Asian cities.

-The design is about a high intensity and density Asian city that addresses its growing aging population.
+The design is about a high intensity and density Asian city that addresses its issues of connectivity and achieving “liveability”.
 The design should consider the following issues holistically and integratedly.

 - Sustainability- The design should examine a closed loop paradigm, ecological and resilience attributes in their solution.